Montenegro

 Property tax

-Property tax is payable by legal entities who own or have user rights over real estate located in Montenegro.
+Property tax is payable by legal entities who own or have usage rights on real estate located in Montenegro.
 The annual tax is levied at proportional rates, ranging from 0.25% to 1% on the market value of assets as of 1 January of the current year.
 In case of acquisition of new property, the taxpayer is obligated to submit a tax return to the tax authorities within 30 days from the acquisition date (i.e. registration return for property tax) and to declare annual property tax by the submission of annual returns.
 Tax is payable in two instalments, based on decisions issued by the tax authorities.

 Property transfer tax